Thank you. We'll take a look, and if it's relevant we'll publish the story.

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 25,570 people employed as Sailors and Marine Oilers.
+As of 2021 there were 26,610 people employed as Sailors and Marine Oilers within the United States.

 Stand watch to look for obstructions in path of vessel, measure water depth, turn wheel on bridge, or use emergency equipment as directed by captain, mate, or pilot.
 Break out, rig, overhaul, and store cargo-handling gear, stationary rigging, and running gear.
 Perform a variety of maintenance tasks to preserve the painted surface of the ship and to maintain line and ship equipment.
 Must hold government-issued certification and tankerman certification when working aboard liquid-carrying vessels.
 Includes able seamen and ordinary seamen.